Arvanaghi/CheckPlease/README.md

 Payloads are more commonly being delivered in languages that are not C. In implementing in every language, we give sandbox and antivirus vendors a broader scope from which to detect.
 In your red teams, any payload you deliver can now be more targeted.

-## Contribute
+## Contributions Welcome

-I want you to **contribute** to this repository to make it truly comprehensive.
-If your implementation works, I will merge your modules into this repository within **one day**.
+We encourage contributions to this repository.
+To make it truly comprehensive, we want the newest techniques added to this repository as soon as possible.
+If you submit a merge request, I will get it tested within a week.